What is A/B Testing?

 - A randomization mechanism for assigning people to each of the treatments.
 Random means that software, rather than people, used a random number generator to allocate people to each group.

 - No ability for human intervention to ruin the test.
 For example, A/B testing involving salespeople testing different scripts often fails because if a person does not like their sales script, they tend to modify it or make a half-hearted attempt.

 - Statistical testing software to work out the strength of evidence in favor of A versus B. The smaller the sample size, the more important it is to use statistical testing software, because as a rule, most people over-interpret differences, thinking that A or B has tested better, when there is no evidence one way or another.

 Why companies use A/B testing

 The basic logic of A/B testing is to use scientific principles to improve business processes.
 People typically use A/B testing to achieve two outcomes.
 One is to settle debates using data, rather than arguments.
 The second is to build on and continually add to knowledge about what does work and why, rather than reinventing the wheel.

 A/B Testing and SEO

-When using A/B testing to optimize a website there is a chance that the A/B testing can damage SEO, for example, by showing the search engines a different web page from the one ordinary visitors see, failing to use the HMTL rel="canonical" attribute to point variations back to original version of the web page, using 302 permanent redirects, and forgetting to turn off A/B tests.
+When using A/B testing to optimize a website there is a chance that the A/B testing can damage SEO, for example, by showing the search engines a different web page from the one ordinary visitors see, failing to use the HMTL rel="canonical" attribute to point variations back to the original version of the web page, using 302 permanent redirects, and forgetting to turn off A/B tests.